MCE123-Company/GLOBAL-SECURITY-SYSTEM-SERVICES/README.md

  These files cannot be sold or transferred to any government or any entity other than any entity as designated by Patrick Russell McElhiney, and these files cannot be transferred to any government, permanently.
 All files are always considered Sealed International Court of Justice Evidence.

+ References to names, including Anna V. Kushchenko, are in confidence.